 Note: These power meters are used to monitor the optical coupling to the chip and can also be used to determine if the pump lasers are remaining on-resonance.

-3.12) Connect the individual optical output from each set of fiber-based filters to a single photon detector (SPD) and connect the electrical signal output from each SPD to a coincidence correlator.
+3.12) Connect the individual optical output from each set of fiber-based filters to a single photon detector (SPD) and connect both electrical signal outputs from the SPDs to a coincidence correlator.

 3.13) Cross a pair of tungsten probes and set the tips down on one of the spiral legs (~1 mm in length) of the MZI.